0LE6/DAM2_M06_UF2_A2_Premiere_League/README.md

 This project focuses on managing data from the 2022-2023 Premier League season using the DAO pattern and a MySQL database named 1premiereleague.

 **Note:**
-This project is part of the Data Access Module at Institut Montilí.
+This project is part of the Data Access Module at Institut Montili (Girona).

 ## Step by Step